Severe Protein Calorie Malnutrition ICD-10-CM Codes

 • E44.0 - Moderate protein-calorie malnutrition: Yes, billable.
 Medical expenses for moderate malnutrition can be claimed.

-• E44.1 - Severe protein-calorie malnutrition: Yes, billable.
-Costs associated with severe protein-calorie malnutrition can be reimbursed.
+• E44.1 - Mild protein-calorie malnutrition: Yes, billable.
+Costs associated with mild protein-calorie malnutrition can be reimbursed.

-• Severe Protein Calorie Malnutrition (PCM) is characterized by an extreme deficiency of protein and calories, leading to significant weight loss and muscle wasting.
+• Severe protein calorie malnutrition (PCM), which is one of the many metabolic diseases and may start with mild-protein calorie malnutrition, is characterized by an extreme deficiency of protein and calories, leading to significant weight loss and muscle wasting.

 • Diagnosis involves clinical assessment, reviewing medical history, and evaluating physical signs like muscle wasting, edema, and skin changes.